joeytwiddle/promise-police/README.md

 - Add tests.
 - Allow event handler to be registered instead of throwing an error or logging a warning?
 - Provide the same functionality for Q and Bluebird users?
+(Refactor so we can do `Q = wrap(require('q'))`.)
-- Support React Native.
-Test some other environments too.
+- Test more environments.
+(React Native, WebPack, ...)
 - Police more constraints, such as those in Soares's post?
 (I haven't experienced a need for most of them, but YMMV!)
-One constraint I might like: Complain if Promises are rejected without an Error object.
+One other constraint I would like: Complain if Promises are rejected without an Error object.
 - We could make the regexp blacklist checking more efficient, but that is probably overkill for a simple development tool.

 # See also